What is Kotter's 8-Step Change Model and Why Does It Matter?

 In What Kind of Scenarios is Kotter's 8-Step Change Model Applicable?

-Kotter's 8-Step Change Model can be applied in various scenarios where significant organizational change is required.
+Kotter’s 8-Step Change Model can be applied in various scenarios where significant organizational change is required.
+Disrupting the status quo is essential to enable progress and overcome natural resistance to change.
 Here are ten situations where this model can be particularly useful:

 1. Digital Transformation